Want to write a novel readers can’t put down?

 Now, don’t let all your hard work go to waste.
 It’s critical that you capitalize on your momentum before it slips away.

-The One Essential Step After the 7 Day Creative Writing Challenge »
+The One Essential Step After a Writing Challenge »

 Where do you find story ideas?
 Here are seven inspirational ideas to fuel your creativity.
 What kinds of stories will these writing prompts lead you to tell?